hxycorn/Twitter-Sentiment-Analysis-about-ChatGPT/README.md

 <hr>

 ## OBJECTIVE
 Using a mixed-method approach, analyze tweets from December 2022 to January 2023 that mention ChatGPT and express diverse and unstructures opinions.
 Identify the main topics and sentiments of the conversations and examine perception of early ChatGPT users.
+We assert this identification will allow us to understand and assess ChatGPT's capability, effectiveness, and facing challenges.

 **Research Questions**
 - **RQ1** What are the profile characterisitics of ChatGPT early users?